 Discovering a Pysa ransomware attack in progress is tricky, so it is crucial for defenses to be hardened to prevent attackers from gaining access to networks.
 In attacks on French firms and government agencies, brute force tactics were used against management consoles and exposed Active Directory accounts.
 Some attacks have included exploitation of Remote Desktop Protocol flaws, with the gang also known to use spam and phishing emails to obtain credentials to gain a foothold in education networks.

-Antivirus/antimalware solution is vital, as is ensuring it is kept updated.
+As a range of methods are used for obtaining access, there is no one option that can be implemented to block attacks.
+Educational institutions need to use a combination of security solutions and cybersecurity best practices to improve their security posture and block attacks.
+Antivirus/antimalware solutions are vital, as is ensuring they are kept updated.
 Since many attacks begin with a phishing email, an advanced email security gateway is also crucial.
-Picking a solution such as SpamTitan that uses dual AV engines and sandboxing will increase the chance of spotting malicious emails.
+Picking a solution such as SpamTitan that uses dual AV engines and sandboxing will increase the probability of malware being installed, which is used by ransomware gangs for persistent access to networks.
+SpamTitan also blocks phishing emails containing links to websites where credentials are harvested.
 SpamTitan uses machine learning methods to identify new types of email attacks.